OpenSextant/Xponents/MapReduce/README.md

 Xponents and MapReduce
 ======================
+CAVEAT:  This experiment was done with Xponents 2.9 and Solr 4.x.
+We have no plans on maintaining it.

 You have data that has text.
 Your data also likely has been organized temporally or by some other means.